Thursday, September 01, 2022

 At one point a raptor jumps and runs away from an explosion like an action hero.
 This is where the dumb script and the talent behind the cameras line up and make the movie shine like... like a really, really dumb diamond.

-Of course another genetic hybrid dinosaur is introduced as the main menace, the equivalent to the first film's souped up T-Rex.
+Of course another genetic hybrid dinosaur is introduced as the main menace, the equivalent to the first Jurassic World's souped up T-Rex.

-This is carrying on from Jurassic World's brilliant insight that dinosaurs are not enough to get viewers interested, what people are after are genetically mutated dinosaurs.
+This carries forward Jurassic World's brilliant insight that dinosaurs are not enough to get viewers interested, what people are after are genetically mutated dinosaurs.
 FUCK THAT SHIT.
-I mean, if you're trying to make them sexier, at least have the balls to give them bikini armor, jetpacks and monofilament whips; why the hell introduce these uber dinosaurs if in the end they're not going to be functionally different from regular dinosaurs?
+I mean, if you're trying to make them sexier, at least have the balls to give them bikini armor, jetpacks and monofilament whips; why the hell introduce these uber dinosaurs if in the end they a) look less cool than regular dinosaurs, and b) fail to do anything regular dinosaurs don't do already?
 (And of course they're going to get their ass handed by regular dinos in the end, anyhow.)

 I'm really surprised to say this, but despite everything this is a worthwhile movie.
 I would not have had a bad time at the theatre.
-It's an appealing mixture of pure idiocy, bad characters and a lot of awesome cinematic moments.
+It's a decent mixture of pure idiocy, bad characters and a lot of awesome cinematic moments.

 I'm happy Bayona got to play with such a big budget, and acquitted himself so well.
 But as always with this sort of thing I'd rather see him return to smaller, more personal stuff.
 Fun as this is, it's nowhere near as good as The Orphanage or Monster Calls.